 It can be difficult to manage your assets when you aren’t sure how many you have.
 This was once a major issue in West Jordan, Utah.
 Prior to Cityworks, the city relied on multiple GIS shapefile formats of water, sewer and storm systems.
 Most of these files had been created using as-builts, staff memories or simply drawing lines and points closest to where an asset was believed to be.

 Unreliable maps led to expensive problems.
 In one instance, a water line broke and crews could not find the shut-off valve to stop the water.
-As water continued to flow, the city lost valuable time, money and energy.
+As the water continued to flow, the city lost valuable time, money and energy.
 It became clear that having a general idea where assets are buried was not enough.

 Luckily, city staff understood the importance of GIS, and they began looking for a system with GIS-centric asset management capabilities.
 Cityworks met their specific needs, and they liked that it had the potential to integrate with their Esri software.